Title: Army Private, Civil War; homeopathic physician

 Born just 20 months after Charles, Harry Brooks Tindall graduated from his father’s alma mater in1890, did an 18-month residency at Pittsburgh Homeopathic Hospital, and had just become a partner with his father when he caught typhoid fever.
 An intestinal perforation led to his death on January 9, 1892 at age 23.

 Van’s youngest son, Percy, also graduated from Hahnemann Medical College.
 When he was 22 years old he began working for the government of the District of Columbia, having been named Assistant Resident Physician of the National Homeopathic Hospital there in 1899.
-In 1904, Percy married a girl from Salem at his family’s former church, Broadway United Methodist, and they had their only child in 1908.
+In 1904, Percy married a girl from Salem at his family’s former church, Broadway Methodist, and they had their only child in 1908.
 They moved to 822 Wynnewood Road in the city’s Overbrook Park section in 1915.
-A newspaper article in 1917 said he was on the staff of Children’s Homeopathic Hospital in Philadelphia, shown here.
+A newspaper article in 1917 said he was on the staff of Children’s Homeopathic Hospital in Philadelphia, shown below.

 It was later renamed St Luke’s and Children’s Medical Center, then Girard Medical Center.
 As his career progressed, however, he specialized in diseases of the eyes, and another newspaper article hailed him as one of the city’s leading eye specialists.
 He died of pneumonia at age 78, older than any of his brothers.